silasfelinus/kind_robots/content/login.md

 category: user
 tooltip: "login and registration link here"
 dottitip: 'Before you log in, you must solve a puzzle.
 One of us only lies, and—'
-amitip: "Kidding!
+amitip: "We're kidding!
 We do the normal username-and-password thing here.
 No riddles required."
 sort: highlight
 ---